AustinRochford/PyCEbox/README.md

 The [tutorial](https://github.com/AustinRochford/PyCEbox/blob/master/notebooks/PyCEBox%20Tutorial.ipynb) recreates the first example in the above paper using `pycebox`.

 For easy development and prototyping using IPython notebooks, a Docker environment is included.
-To run an IPython notebook with access to your development version of `pycebox`, run `sh ./start_container.sh`.
+To run an IPython notebook with access to your development version of `pycebox`, run `PORT=8889 sh ./start_container.sh`.
 A Jupyter notebook server with access to your development version of `pycebox` should be available at `http://localhost:8889/tree`.

 To run the `pycebox`'s tests in your development container